 Are all the listed ingredients necessary for these keto Halloween cookies?

-Are all the ingredients necessary?
-This question usually comes up when people don’t have or don’t want to use IMO syrup or xanthan gum.
+This question usually pops up when somebody doesn’t have or doesn’t want to use IMO syrup or xanthan gum.
 With this recipe, I’d say, yes, use the xanthan gum and the IMO syrup if you don’t want to have a tough time keeping the dough together when it’s being rolled out and cut into the cute little angry-looking pumpkin heads.

 Not spooky enough?
 Find chocolate ghosts recipe here!

 |Please note that I am not a nutritional or medical professional.
 I do not give out any medical advice.
 I only share my own experience on this blog and encourage you to consult with your doctor before starting any diet or exercise program.
 The nutritional information provided for my recipes is an estimate.
 Please calculate nutritional information on your own before relying on them.
 None of the recipes I post are meant to be used by any specific clinical population.
 The ingredients in my recipes do not affect my glucose levels or cause any allergic reactions to me.
 You should use my recipes and shared experience at your discretion.
 I expressly disclaim any and all liability of any kind with respect to any act or omission wholly or in part in reliance on anything contained on this website.|